shrenikgaonkar/git_demo/README.md

-Hello thi is sample git project
+Hello this is sample git project
-This is the sample line